College-wide Cultural Diversity and Inclusion Forum

 Empire State College's Diversity, Equity and Inclusion website has information on many policies and programs offered.

-How Creative Thinking Sets the Environment for Diversity and Innovation
+6th Annual Diversity Forum (2019): How Creative Thinking Sets the Environment for Diversity and Innovation

-Speaker: Ms. Karina Loera-Barcenas, SUNY Buffalo State Small Business Development Center Business Advisor
+By Ms. Karina Loera-Barcenas, SUNY Buffalo State Small Business Development Center Business Advisor